Deep inference of simulated strong lenses in ground-based surveys: Data: Simulations of Strong Lenses

 We use \deeplenstronomy~\cite{MN2021}, which is built on \lenstronomy ~\cite{BA2018, BS2021}, to simulate strong lensing data~\cite{BA2018, BS2021}.
 These packages together provide state-of-the-art simulations of lensing systems, including high-fidelity ray-tracing of light from source objects around lenses, emulation of cosmic survey observations, and the generation of sample distributions.

 To mimic data from cosmic survey experiments, we emulate empirical DES Data Release 1 (DR1) survey conditions following \cite{DESdatarelease1}.
 The Dark Energy Camera (DECam) has a pixel scale of 0.263 arcsec/pixel, CCD gain of 6.083 e$^-$/count, and read noise of 7.0 e$^-$.
-We draw on empirical distributions of sky brightness, atmospheric seeing, and the effective number of exposures from Figures 4, 5, and 6 of \cite{DESdatarelease1} respectively. \footnote{After the paper was finalized, we encountered an error in the magnitude calculations in \deeplenstronomy{}.
+We draw on empirical distributions of sky brightness, atmospheric seeing, and the effective number of exposures from Figures 4, 5, and 6 of \cite{DESdatarelease1} respectively\footnote{After the paper was finalized, we encountered an error in the magnitude calculations in \deeplenstronomy{}.
 This does not affect the main conclusions of the work, so we did not re-run the experiments.
 The error is discussed in Appendix~\ref{AppMagnitudes}}.

-We simulate $g$-band images with a magnitude zero point of 26.58.
+In this work, we opted to restrict the scope of our simulation pipeline to single-band imaging in order to focus more on demonstrating the utility of these deep learning methods.
+For the single-band, we simulate $g$-band images with a magnitude zero point of 26.58.
+The choice to emulate g-band imaging is because it is a fairly representative photometric band in which optical surveys have observed a wide variety of lensed galaxies and lensed features in the past (see, e.g. \cite{Knabel_2023,Collett_2017}).
+We plan to explore how to incorporate multiple-band imaging in a deep learning pipeline in a future work.

 In generating the simulation samples, we draw from uniform prior distributions of each parameter, which are based on the ranges we expect to encounter in real data (Table~\ref{table:params}).
 We restrict the test set prior range to cover a portion of the training set range for each parameter.
 This helps to mitigate biases in the training near the edge of the training range.